rillig/pkglint/codewalk.md

 ### MkLine

-Most of the pkgsrc infrastructure is written in Makefiles.
+Most of the pkgsrc infrastructure is written in makefiles.
 In these, there may be line continuations  (the ones ending in backslash).
 Plus, they may contain Make variables of the form `${VARNAME}` or `${VARNAME:Modifiers}`, and these are handled specially.